Anchorage, Alaska: Sports

 Anchorage is the finish line for the Sadler's Ultra Challenge wheelchair race.

-There are four rugby clubs, including the Bird Creek Barbarians RFC, Anchorage Thunderbirds, Mat Valley Maulers RFC, and Spenard Green Dragons.
+The city hosts four rugby clubs: the Bird Creek Barbarians RFC, the Anchorage Thunderbirds, the Mat Valley Maulers RFC, and the Spenard Green Dragons.
 The season runs from April through September.

 The Anchorage Northern Knights gained national attention when they joined the eight-team Eastern Basketball Association in 1977, a league whose nearest competitor was 5000 mi from Anchorage.
 The Knights captured the 1979–80 league championship, and featured several players who would play in the NBA, most notably Brad Davis, a future player and broadcaster for the Dallas Mavericks.
 They competed in the renamed Continental Basketball Association for five seasons until the economic recession ended their run in 1982.

-The city was the U.S. candidate for hosting the 1992 and 1994 Winter Olympics, but lost to Albertville, France and Lillehammer, Norway respectively.
+The city was the U.S. candidate for hosting the 1992 and 1994 Winter Olympics, but lost to Albertville, France, and Lillehammer, Norway, respectively.
 Anchorage is a premier cross-country skiing city, in terms of density of groomed trails within the urban core.
 There are 105 mi of maintained ski trails in the city, some of which reach downtown.
 The same trail system also provides access to Chugach State Park, a 495000 acre high alpine park.
-The Tour of Anchorage is an annual 50-kilometer ski race within the city. and is the Host for the 2009 and 2010 US Senior National Cross Country Ski Championship.
+The Tour of Anchorage is an annual 50-kilometer ski race within the city and was the Host for the 2009 and 2010 US Senior National Cross Country Ski Championship.

 Anchorage is also home to Alaska's first WFTDA flat track women's roller derby league, the Rage City Rollergirls.

 The Anchorage Football Stadium is also a noteworthy sports venue.

 The 1989 World Junior Ice Hockey Championships was played in Anchorage.